mech/Notes/JavaScript/React/components.md

 > Remember that components don't have to emit DOM.
 They only need to provide composition boundaries between UI concerns. - See Smart and Dumb components

+A state machine always have initial state as model by `getInitialState`.

 ## Controller View

 You will often hear React developers refer to controller views - a React component that typically sits at or near the top of a section of the page, which listens to one or more stores for changes in their state.
 As stores emit change events, the controller view updates with the new state and passes changes down to its children via props.